 Just be careful with citric essential oils, as they damage your machine.

-When the snoring is caused by congestion, the best way to use essential oils for snoring is with inhalation.
+When the snoring is caused by congestion, the best way to use essential oils for snoring is by inhalation.

 Drop a few drops of essential oil to a sink full of hot water.

 Bend over the sink, hold a towel over your head and inhale the steam.